-Using the telephone near the car: Do not telephone inside a garage or near an open car bonnet.
-The air may fuel vapours and the telephone could contain fuel vapours and the telephone could produce sparks and start a fire.
+Using the telephone near the vehicle: Do not telephone inside a garage or near an open vehicle bonnet.
+The air may contain fuel vapours and the telephone could produce sparks and start a fire.

 Unusual ambient conditions: Switch off the telephone in areas where high explosives are being used.
 High frequency remote controls could be interfered with and cause an explosion.
 Switch off your telephone in areas with a high explosion risk.
 This includes filling stations, fuel storage areas or chemical factories, as well as places where the air contains fuel vapour, chemicals or metal dust.
 The telephone might produce sparks and cause a fire or explosion.